kupehtci/DOCUMENTATION/NETWORKING/TELNET.md

 The responding device may either agree or disagree responding with the contrary negotiation response and specifying the option accepted or denied.

 The set of options can be seen in the following document: [[TELNET - Commands]].

+##### SYMMETRIC OPERATION

+Once telnet session between client and server is stablished, they can <span style="color:LightSeaGreen;">send and receive data</span> as equals.

+Telnet uses <span style="color:orange;">in-band signaling</span> in both directions, so commands are sent through the same channel as the data